chanmix51/Pomm/documentation/documentation.rst

 Pomm is a fast, lightweight, efficient model manager for Postgresql written in PHP.
 It can be seen as an enhanced object hydrator above PDO with the following features:

- * Database Inspector to build automatically your PHP model files.
-Table inheritance from Pg will make your model class to inherit from each other.
+ * Database Inspector to build automatically your PHP model files (support inheritance).
- * Namespaces are used to ovoid collision between objects located in different Pg schemas.
+ * Namespaces to ovoid collision between objects located in different Pg schemas.
- * Types are converted on the fly. 't' and 'f' Pg booleans are converted into PHP booleans, so are binary, arrays, geometric and your own data types.
- * Queries results are fetched on demand to keep minimal memory fingerprint.
- * It is possible to register anonymous PHP functions to filter fetched results prior to hydration.
- * Model objects are extensible, simply add fields in your SELECT statements.
- * Pomm uses an identity mapper, fetching twice the same rows will return same instances.
- * You can register code to be executed before and/or after each query (logs, filters, event systems ...)
+ * PHP <=> Postgres type converter that support HStore, geometric types, objects, ranges etc.
+ * Lazy fetching for results.
+ * Pre and post hydration filters trough PHP callables.
+ * Field selector methods for all SQL queries.
+ * Identity mapper with several different algorithms available.

 ************************
 Databases and converters